Asthma Care

 Epilepsy Care

-Epilepsy i twice as common in children as adults.
+Epilepsy is twice as common in children as adults.
 Epilepsy affects 1.5 million people in the UK.
 It can be controlled with medication.
 If you are taking medication for Epilepsy, it is important to have this reviewed annually.
 Our team of Doctors will help you with advice and support.
-If you require an Epilepsy Review, please contact Reception and make a non-urgent routine appointment with one of the Doctors.
+If you require an Epilepsy Review, please contact Reception or complete a medical request through patient triage located on our website.

 FLU Vaccination - Who should have it and why